leafo/lua-openai/README.md

 `generate_response` and returns the response as a string.
 On failure, returns `nil`, an error message, and the raw request response.

+On success, a second return value contains the raw API response.
+For non-streaming requests this is the decoded response object (including fields like `usage`); for streaming requests it is the raw SSE payload string.
+The latest raw response is also stored on `chat.last_response`.

 If the response includes `tool_calls` or a `function_call`, the entire message object is returned instead of a string.
 You can send the result back by passing a `role = "tool"` message (with `tool_call_id`) or a `role = "function"` message